A-Klass/torch_topkast/README.md

-# Course_Deep_Learning_Pytorch_Tensorflow
+# Course Applied Deep Learning with TensorFlow and PyTorch

 ## Implementation of Top-K Always Sparse Training in Pytorch

 This repository is going to contain a package for an implementation of [Top-KAST: Top-K Always Sparse Training](https://arxiv.org/abs/2106.03517v1), by [Lisa Wimmer](https://github.com/lisa-wm), [Sven Lorenz](https://github.com/SvenLorenz), and Andreas Klaß.
 Top-KAST is a generic method to train fully sparse neural networks.
-We follow the original ideas from the Top-KAST's authors as closely as possible.
+We follow the original ideas from the authors' Top-KAST paper as closely as possible.

 ### Top-K Layers